akbargherbal/run_llama_factory_in_google_colab/README.md

+# Running the script:
-# In Google Colab run the following command in a cell:
+- In Google Colab run the following command:
 ```jupyter
 !python main_script.py
 ```
+- It will take time to install LLaMA-Factory dependencies.
+- If you don't have GPU, disable installing bitsandbytes library.